Keeping control of business travel costs

 With the cost of business travel rising in 2023, Ashley Gutermuth and Florian Mueller share their recommendations on what travel buyers and procurement leaders should be doing to contain costs in their hotel programmes and air travel programmes.

 Client example: An Australian government enterprise was concerned that the amount of leakage in hotel bookings was causing them to have uncompetitive rates and reduced negotiation power.
 With the help of the team and a well-timed RFP launch, the organisation now sees 100% of hotels booked through the TMC, saving 16.2% in the first quarter of the programme running.

 When there’s so much data out there, how do you know which metrics to really listen to, and which ones to action?
 Juan shares his thoughts about using data for travel plans.

-Client example: An agricultural business didn’t have a clear picture of their hotel expense, and without a managed travel program were exposed to risks such as duty of care concerns, booking efficiency, and compliance issues.
-Off the back of FCM Consulting’s data-driven research, analysis, and recommendations, the client consolidated and cleansed its travel, expense, and credit card data.
-This, alongside a hotel program diagnostic, saved the client more than 20%.
+Client example: An agricultural business didn’t have a clear picture of their hotel expense, and without a managed travel programme were exposed to risks such as duty of care concerns, booking efficiency and compliance issues.
+Off the back of FCM Consulting’s data-driven research, analysis and recommendations, the client consolidated and cleansed its travel, expense and credit card data.
+This, alongside a hotel programme diagnostic, saved the client more than 20%.

 Our panel share their key advice that travel buyers should focus on in 2023.
-Hear their top tips on airline and hotel contracting, sustainability budgets, and revisiting travel programs.
+Hear their top tips on airline and hotel contracting, sustainability budgets, and revisiting travel programmes.